adhearsion/adhearsion-website/views/docs/getting-started/installation.md

 ## Configure your application

-Looking at the output from "ahn create", you will see several files are generated for you.
+Looking at the output from `ahn create`, you will see several files are generated for you.
 Here are the most important ones:

 ### Gemfile